About Us

 The Chewelah Community Forest

-The Chewelah Community Forest is a proposed land acquisition by the Chewelah Valley Land Trust.
-The subject property is 400 acres of forest land owned by Hancock Timber Management.
-The property is comprised of four individual parcels under tax parcel numbers 263300, 2630900, 2637950, and 0294396.
+The Chewelah Community Forest is an area for members of the community access for human powered recreation.
+The property is comprised of four individual parcels under tax parcel numbers 263300, 2630900, 2637950, and 0294396 encompassing 408 total acres.

-The Community Forest property would provide recreation opportunities for the local community including hiking, mountain biking, snowshoeing, cross-country skiing, and wildlife viewing.
+The Community Forest property provides recreation opportunities for the local community including hiking, mountain biking, snowshoeing, cross-country skiing, and wildlife viewing.
 As Chewelah continues to grow, this property would ensure that residents have easy access to open spaces for recreation and education.